-The proposed public street alignment, nor adjacent lands, is located in an area designated for mineral resource preservation or recovery.
-Therefore, the proposed project will not result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state, or result in the loss of availability of a locally-important mineral resource.
+The proposed public street alignment is not located in an area designated for mineral resource preservation or recovery, therefore, will not result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state.
+Lands adjacent to the planned major street segment are not delineated on a local general plan, specific plan or other land use plan as a locally-important mineral resource recovery site; therefore it will not result in the loss of availability of a locally-important mineral resource.